FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 7th July 2022.md

 a huge personal moment for my family, and me it would be remiss of me not to mention my

 friend and colleague.
-It was his sudden passing that triggered this event for me and while it is--- 3
+It was his sudden passing that triggered this event for me and while it is
+---
+3

 a hugely joyous day for me, it is bittersweet.
 Again, I would like to express my condolences